Sharpiro/bitcoin-pod/readme.md

 ### Build

-Setup `bitcoin_arch` to choose your machine's architecture.
-With no argument, arm-32 will be the default.

-The following are currently supported:
+The following architectures are currently supported:

 * `bitcoin-0.20.0-arm-linux-gnueabihf.tar.gz`
 * `bitcoin-0.20.0-x86_64-linux-gnu.tar.gz`

+With no `bitcoin_tarball` argument, arm-32 will be the default.

 ```sh
 podman build -t bitcoin -f bitcoin.Dockerfile \